A colocalization spectral sequence: Introduction

 \end{specialthm}

+Associated to every colocalization in a derived category is its counterpart, localization.
+In our setup, where $\tc$ is a hereditary torsion class of $\pi_*R$-modules, this localization functor comes under the guise of \emph{$\tc$-nullification}.
+An $R$-module is $\tc$-null if it admits no nontrivial morphisms from any $\tc$-torsion module.
+A \emph{$\tc$-nullification} of an $R$-module $M$ is a morphism $M \to N$ which is initial among morphisms from $M$ to $\tc$-null modules, see Definition~\ref{def: Nullification}.
+It is now clear what a $\tc$-nullification spectral sequence should mean.

+The colocalization spectral sequence constructed in this paper is in fact induced from a particular nullification spectral sequence constructed in Lemma~\ref{lem: Spectral sequence for nullification}.
+Hence, to each of the spectral sequences in Theorems~\ref{thm: First Theorem}, \ref{thm: Second Theorem} and~\ref{thm: Third Theorem} there is an associated nullification spectral sequence with similar convergence properties.
+One reason why the colocalization spectral sequence is relegated a more prominent role is that the convergence conditions are more visible there.
+However, the nullification spectral sequence deserves to be mentioned for its unique property of being universal in an appropriate sense.
+Its universality means that any \emph{proper $\tc$-nullification spectral sequence} (see Definition~\ref{def: Proper nullification spectral sequence}) is isomorphic to it.
+This is the essence of our fourth main result, Theorem~\ref{thm: Universality for nullification}.

 One source of examples for this theory is the chains of loop spaces.
-Let $k$ be a commutative ring and consider the dga $R=\chains_*(\kangr X;k)$ - the singular chains on the Kan loop group of a connected space $X$.
-Under certain conditions Theorems~\ref{thm: Second Theorem} and~\ref{thm: Third Theorem} can be applied to the derived category of $R$.
-This will be done in Theorem~\ref{the: Application to the chains of loops of elliptic} and in Theorem~\ref{the: Application to rational EMSS}.
+Let $k$ be a commutative ring and consider the dga $R=\chains_*(\kangr X;k)$ -- the singular chains on the Kan loop group of a connected space $X$.
+Under certain conditions Theorem~\ref{thm: Second Theorem} can be applied to the derived category of $R$, thereby achieving a result analogous to the Greenlees spectral sequence described in $(**)$.
+This will be done in Theorem~\ref{the: Application to the chains of loops of elliptic}.

+Using a similar set-up, we can sometimes apply Theorem~\ref{thm: Third Theorem} to measure the difference between the abutment term of the Eilenberg-Moore spectral sequence and the cohomology of the fibre in terms of a nullification spectral sequence.
+This is done in Theorem~\ref{the: Another formulation of Application to rational EMSS}.

+Another application of the colocalization spectral sequence presented here is in a recent preprint by J{\o}rgensen~\cite{Jorgensen}, where it is used to develop a duality between left and right modules over a dga.